digitalhhz/appliance/README.md

 }
 ```

-4.SSH into your Raspberry Pi and login with the default username and password:
+3. SSH into your Raspberry Pi and login with the default username and password:
 * Username:pi
 * Password: raspberry
 * Please don't forget to change your default password with `raspi-config`

-3. Update your System and Reboot your appliance first.
+4. Update your System and Reboot your appliance first.

 `sudo apt-get update -y && sudo apt-get upgrade -y`
 `sudo reboot`

-4. After the reboot run the following Script after the installation and configuration end
+5. After the reboot run the following Script after the installation and configuration end

 `curl -sSL https://raw.githubusercontent.com/digitalhhz/appliance/main/docker.sh | sh`

-## How to build a new application
+## Part 2: How to build a new application

 0. To have a connection to the Base Appliance - Fork this Repo